enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/archi.rst

 * Model
 * DAL/repository - the layer responsible for JDBC communication with the database
 * Services, implementing the business requirements. (the bulk of the JQM code)
+* Presentation, with a React application using the public web services API

 The communication between layers is done through direct manipulation of instances which are created directly (no injection) or through the use of the injection of interfaces at the frontier of extension points.